calgem/Paracraft/README.md

         between 0 and 1.
 When using multiple electricity sources, user should make sure that the sum of the ratios is 1.

     -   *Biomass type*: Type "Woody" or "MSW".
 These inputs are case-sensitive.

-    -   *Biomass consumption*: Type biomass used for H<sub>2</sub> production in in specified units.
+    -   *Biomass consumption*: Type biomass used for H<sub>2</sub> production in specified units.

     -   *Biomass emissions avoidance source*: Type "Landfill" or "N/A".
         These inputs are case-sensitive.